 In addition to the normal day to day work inside the arena, Trish for fun when time allows competes in trail riding competitions and has trained with many clinicians over the last 35 years across the United States and Canada.
 Her most daring adventure in 1998 was taking 3 horses to the bottom of the Grand Canyon (when horses were allowed) and spent the night at Phantom Ranch then returned the following day for the uphill climb.
 Franks has spent several years assisting with guided trail trips in the Pecos Wilderness in New Mexico, Arizona and Colorado.

-Affiliations include memberships and/or duties in AQHA, NRHA, FRHA, USEF, APHA, MRHJA, IEA, and The ARHA.
-Franks holds a current committee position on the National Reining Horse Youth board to promote reining to students across the world and belongs to ASAA, The American Society of Equine Appraisers, a division of the American Society of Agricultural Appraisers.
+Affiliations include memberships and/or duties in AQHA, NRHA, FRHA, USEF, APHA, MTHJA, IEA, USHJA and The ARHA.
+Franks belongs to ASAA, The American Society of Equine Appraisers, a division of the American Society of Agricultural Appraisers.

-In addition to Equine Related Activites and Barn Management and teaching Franks has two grown children, Brittany and Martin Franks and their families with three wonderful grandsons, Chase, Reid and Lincoln Franks.
+In addition to Equine Related Activities and Barn Management and teaching Franks has two grown children, Brittany and Martin Franks and their families with four wonderful grandchildren, Chase, Reid, May and Lincoln Franks.

 Brittany Franks is a Magna Cum Laude graduate of MTSU in criminal justice and graduated from Nashville School of Law with Honors.
 She is a professional horsewoman affiliated with the NRHA, AQHA, USEF, and the MTHJA.
 Brittany has 18 years of horse experience with accomplishments in the following: